 Abdominal pain: Low back pain, which could be mild to severe, crampy or persistent, and often worse than normal menstrual cramps.

-If you have any of these symptoms, please contact your doctor right away to evaluate whether you could be having a case of miscarriage.
+If you have any of these symptoms, don’t hesitate to get in touch with your doctor right away to evaluate whether you could be having a case of miscarriage.

 Miscarriages are very common

-You should all know that miscarriage is very common in pregnancy and could happen to anyone, healthy or not, young or aged, rich or poor.
+You should know that miscarriage is very common in pregnancy and could happen to anyone, healthy or not, young or aged, rich or poor.
 In fact, it often happens even before a woman is aware that she is pregnant.
 So, even if you are very careful and give your very best to have a low-stress pregnancy, it can happen.
-You need to know that it is not your fault, so don’t blame yourself.
-Here some probabilities:
+And you need to know that it is not your fault, so don’t blame yourself.
+Here are some the probabilities:

 - Week 3: about 30%